jsa2/MSGraphMail/readme.md

 - Primary Use case is to provide **centralized** simple MAIL API to clients that don't integrate directly with Graph API

 **Example use case:**
-Provides REST API endpoint for function to send notifications.
+Provide REST API endpoint for function to send notifications.

 ___